frappe/erpnext_documentation/user/manual/en/education/academic-year.md

 <!-- add-breadcrumbs -->
 # Academic Year

-**An academic year is a period of time which the Educational Institutes, Schools and Universities use to measure a quantity of study.**
+**An academic year is a period which the Educational Institutes, Schools and Universities use to measure a quantity of study.**

 The **Academic year** form have the Start and End date for the Academic year.